timwelsh/AtlasObscura-food-Scraper/README.md

-# Unsplash-Scraper
+# AtlasObscura-food-Scraper
-Scraping the Unsplash website for images
+Scraping the Atlas Obscura website for the oddest foods